- Frequently Asked Questions >

-Changed in version 2.2: The use of yielding expanded greatly in MongoDB 2.2.
-Including the “yield for page fault.”
-MongoDB tracks the contents of memory and predicts whether data is available before performing a read.
-If MongoDB predicts that the data is not in memory a read operation yields its lock while MongoDB loads the data to memory.
-Once data is available in memory, the read will reacquire the lock to complete the operation.
+MongoDB uses heuristics based on its access pattern to predict whether data is likely in physical memory before performing a read.
+If MongoDB predicts that the data is not in physical memory an operation will yield its lock while MongoDB loads the data to memory.
+Once data is available in memory, the operation will reacquire the lock to complete the operation.

 Changed in version 2.2.